f-edwards/intermediate_stats/index.md

 ## Assignments and grading

-Course grading is based on a combination of course participation (20 percent), and homework assignments (80 percent)
+Course grading is based on a combination of homework assignments (80 percent) and DataCamp completion (20 percent)

 ### Homework

 1. DataCamp

 DataCamp provides interactive lessons in programming, and features a great library of R courses.
 I've set up a free account for all students in this course.
 I will assign DataCamp courses throughout the semester to push our programming skills forward.
-These assignments should typically take 4-8 hours, and you will generally have two weeks to complete them.
+These assignments should typically take 4-8 hours (can be split easily into multiple sessions), and you will generally have two weeks to complete them.
 These will be completed entirely online through our course page on DataCamp.

 2. Problem sets